 If you are someone who loves to sing or enjoys the sounds of beautiful musical instruments, there is a place for you in the music ministry at St. Johns!
 Our chorister program for children nurtures young musicians in a supportive and energetic learning environment, while our adult choir is open to adults at any stage of life from amateur to professional who want to lend their voice in the leading of worship.
 No prior musical experience is necessary!
 And, men looking for a slightly more challenging semi-professional opportunity should check out our Compline choir, an auditioned ensemble that meets once weekly for rehearsal and worship.

-The St. John’s choristers are a group of children and youth ages 8+ who, together with the adult choir, lead worship on Sunday mornings.
+The St. John’s choristers are a group of children and youth who, together with the adult choir, lead worship on Sunday mornings.
 Using the RSCM (Royal School of Church Music) system of choir training, the choristers sing treble (soprano) parts along with the adult sopranos.
-When boys’ voices change, they sing alto, tenor and bass, according to their developing vocal ranges.
-Gathering on Wednesdays, the junior choristers (grades 3-5) meet from 4:00 - 5:15 p.m. and the senior choristers (grades 6-12) meet from 4:30 - 6:00 p.m.
+When chorister voices change, they sing alto, tenor and bass, according to their developing vocal ranges.
+Choristers gather for rehearsal on Wednesdays, from 4:45-6:00 p.m.

 St. John's offers a program for 5- to 7-year olds who love to have fun with music.
 The Joyful Noisemakers class meets weekly on Tuesdays from 4:00 - 4:45 p.m., with a goal of inspiring and encouraging young children to explore, play, sing, and learn about music in a fun and informal setting.
 All children are welcome - parishioners or community members.